-16 Key trends and expected changes
+Key trends and expected changes

-Summarise the key emerging trends and hot topics in communications regulation in your jurisdiction.
+16 Summarise the key emerging trends and hot topics in communications regulation in your jurisdiction.

-In its Strategy Statement for 2017-2019, ComReg identified the main trends it considers will both shape the sector and pose regulatory challenges over this period.
+In its Strategy Statement for 2019-2021, ComReg identified the main trends it considers will both shape the sector and pose regulatory challenges over this period.
 These are:

-- Continued evolution of fixed and mobile networks: future electronic communications networks such as, for example, 5G where standards are still evolving may potentially have differing regulatory requirements and it is as yet unclear what the effective regulation of these evolving networks will entail. - Increase in connected 'things': while the current electronic communications ecosystem focuses primarily on how people connect, the next wave of innovation is anticipated to be in relation to connected 'things', aka the Internet of Things. - Changing regulatory framework: as part of a broader digital strategy in Europe, the regulatory framework for electronic communications introduced in 2002 (and updated in 2009) is under revision. - Non-uniform end-user experiences: accessibility and connectivity have not evolved uniformly, and the experience of end users has not always kept pace with changes in expectations. - Expanding set of related markets relevant to the regulation of electronic communications: effective regulation requires an understanding of the complex electronic communications ecosystem, especially when electronic communications are an enabler of innovation in related markets. - Mobile coverage is an issue of national importance as highlighted by its inclusion as a priority in the programme for government, and the formation of a Mobile Phone and Broadband Taskforce.
-ComReg has initiated a work stream to better understand the factors affecting the mobile consumer experience.
+- continued evolution of fixed and mobile networks: future electronic communications networks such as, for example, 5G where standards are still evolving may potentially have differing regulatory requirements and it is as yet unclear what the effective regulation of these evolving networks will entail; - an increase in connected 'things': while the current electronic communications ecosystem focuses primarily on how people connect, the next wave of innovation is anticipated to be in relation to connected 'things', aka the Internet of Things; - changing regulatory framework: as part of a broader digital strategy in Europe, the regulatory framework for electronic communications introduced in 2002 (and updated in 2009) is under revision; - non-uniform end-user experiences: accessibility and connectivity have not evolved uniformly, and the experience of end users has not always kept pace with changes in expectations; - expanding set of related markets relevant to the regulation of electronic communications: effective regulation requires an understanding of the complex electronic communications ecosystem, especially when electronic communications are an enabler of innovation in related markets; and - mobile coverage is an issue of national importance as highlighted by its inclusion as a priority in the programme for government, and the formation of a Mobile Phone and Broadband Taskforce.